 To research the different ways we can optimise Java, specifically looking at changing operators in the code to see its effect What kind of changes can be made to Java code in general?

-Applying the research from objective 1 to create some software in a similar vein to the Gin code framework [2] [4][REFERENCE] that uses genetic algorithms to change the source code, so it is less execution and energy intensive.
+Applying the research from objective 1 to create some software in a similar vein to the Gin code framework [2] [4] that uses genetic algorithms to change the source code, so it is less execution and energy intensive.

-To learn about and use the existing Opacitor [1] [5] [REFERENCE] and Jalen tools [6] [REFERENCE] to approximate the energy consumption of the changes Java code and prove that the experiments have been successful.
+To learn about and use the existing Opacitor [1] [5] and Jalen tools [6] to approximate the energy consumption of the changes Java code and prove that the experiments have been successful.

 Applying GI techniques to software so it has a shorter execution time.